 Best nasi lemak in Singapore

 Nasi lemak is one of Singapore’s national culinary darlings.
-After all, it never fails to entice us with its aromatic rice steamed with coconut milk, that is often paired with egg, sambal, ikan bilis, and either fish or chicken on the side.
+After all, it never fails to entice us with its aromatic rice steamed with coconut milk, which is often paired with egg, sambal, ikan bilis, and either fish or chicken on the side.
 We’ve listed down some of the best nasi lemak places in Singapore to fulfil your cravings for the delicious traditional dish.

 Table of Contents